-is the art of merchandising homes for sale.
+Home Staging is the art of merchandising homes for sale.
 It’s been proven that Buyers purchase on emotion.
-Hope Designs thoroughly studies and understands each neighbourhood and property’s demographics prior to designing the final project.
-Therefore, we are able to gear the overall look, feel and vibe of your property through carefully chosen furniture, artwork, accessories and colour schemes to suit your homes unique demographic.
+Hope Designs thoroughly studies and understands each neighborhood and property’s demographics prior to designing the final project.
+Therefore, we are able to gear the overall look, feel and vibe of your property through carefully chosen furniture, artwork, accessories and color schemes to suit your homes unique demographic.

 The first step in the home staging process typically involves eliminating any clutter and giving the place a thorough cleaning job.
 All of the obvious things will need to be addressed, such as putting dirty dishes away, getting rid of clothing and toys that may be scattered about, and tucking away anything else that should be put in their proper spots.